JoaDelVecchio/The-Phonebook/README.md

 ## Project Overview

 The Phonebook Application is a web application designed to manage a list of contacts efficiently.
 Users can add, update, and delete contacts, as well as search for specific contacts by name.
-This application demonstrates the use of modern web development technologies, making it a great addition to your portfolio.
+This application demonstrates the use of modern web development technologies.

 ## Features